timvvvht/HKEX-Announcement-Classifier/README.md

 ![Image of Training Plot](/images/training_plot.png)

-The trained neural network was able to accurately classify 93.6% of announcements in the validation set and it was able to accurately identify new announcements on the HKEx that I passed into it, provided that the categories of such announcements were within the training data.
+The trained neural network was able to accurately classify 93.6% of announcements in the validation set, and it was able to accurately identify new announcements on the HKEx passed into it, provided that the categories of such announcements were within the scope of the training data.

 # Improving the Model
 Further improvements on the model would include more data from different jurisdictions, and from different types of legal documents, so as to create a more general and more accurate legal text classifier.